agnihot8-max/System_Monitoring/README.md

 Output: This will create one file:

   anomaly_detector.joblib: This file contains the trained machine learning model, ready to be used for real-time detection.
+(You can use the one I provided based on my computers habits)

   Step 3: Run the Real-Time Anomaly Detector
   With a trained model, you can now run the anomaly_detector.py script to monitor your system in real-time.
 It will use the model to analyze current CPU and memory usage and will flag any data points it considers anomalous.